onefoursix/cm-api-flume-example/README.md

 ####Requirements
 - Cloudera Manager 5.2 or higher (I tested with CM 5.4.7)
 - CM login with Administrator privileges
-- CDH 5.3 or higher (I tested with CDH 5.4.7)
+- CDH 5.2 or higher (I tested with CDH 5.4.7)
 - A configured HDFS Service.
 - Python (I tested on CentOS 6.6 which includes Python 2.6.6)
 - Python setuptools (see below)
-- The correct version of the CM API must be installed (see below)
+- The correct version of the CM API (see below)